Rules of the Association April 2010

 (d) take any necessary steps to ensure the execution of the Association's decisions;

-(f) decide the place and date of exceptional meetings referred to in Rule 11(3);
+(f) decide the place and date of exceptional meetings referred to in 11(3);

 (g) consider and submit to the Association proposals to amend the Rules of the Association;

 (1) The Executive Committee shall meet on being convened by the President.
-The Committee shall meet at least twice at the time of each session or meeting of the Association.
+The Committee shall meet at least twice at the time of each session of the Association.

 (2) The Secretary General of the Inter-Parliamentary Union or his representative may be heard at meetings of the Executive Committee at his request.

-(3) The Executive Committee may also make decisions by way of meetings held using electronic means of Communication.
+(3) The Executive Committee may also sit and make decisions using electronic means of communication.

 Decisions and methods of voting of the Association